 If so, I feel you!
 It’s hard to feel like you are missing out because you can’t eat gluten or dairy or nuts.
 The good news is gluten free pumpkin muffins are pretty easy to make, and they are super tasty.

 This recipe is easily made in just one bowl, with simple ingredients.
 I use my own gluten free flour mix, and these turn out very light and fluffy.
+I think you’ll love this recipe!

-Yes, you can make these with oat flour, but the texture will be a bit more dense.
+- You can make these with oat flour, but the texture will be a bit more dense.
 You could also try using 50% oat flour, 50% gluten free flour.
 That would probably result in a better texture.

 - Mix the wet ingredients together.